 Fulvio Bonavia is an award-winning advertising and editorial photographer known for his uniquely inventive imagery.
 Born in Italy, he began his career as a graphic designer and illustrator of film posters, before devoting his energies to photography.

-Haute couture with an unexpectedly edible edge inspired the subject matter of his first book, A Matter of Taste, published by Hachette, Australia in 2008, distributed in Australia, Brazil, France, Germany and Italy.
+Haute couture with an unexpectedly edible edge inspired the subject matter of his first book, “A Matter of Taste”, published by Hachette and distributed in Australia, Brazil, France, Germany and Italy.

 His photography was exhibited at the Bon Marché in Paris to promote the French version of “A Matter of Taste”, entitled “Le goüt du luxe” and he was invited to Hong Kong to exhibit at the Landmark, the city’s mecca of luxury where he was featured on television and radio, as well as in magazines and newspapers.

 Taking inspiration from his artistic research, the British magazine Garage commissioned him to create four images for its debut issue, along with contributions by artist like Damien Hirst, Jeff Koons, Richard Prince and Marina Abramovich.
 For this shoot, he chose not to focus on accessories, but rather to interpret whole looks by Prada, Alexander McQueen, Louis Vuitton and Moncler, working alongside renowned fashion editor Giovanna Battaglia Engelbert.
 The images created for this series were awarded at the Prix de la Photographie in Paris.

 Lewis Blackwell, photo curator and founder of Creative Review magazine, included him in the book "Photowisdom Masters Photographers on Their Arts" along with some of the world's most recognised photographers such as David La Chapelle, Albert Watson, Tim Walker, and Elliot Erwitt, to name a few.